lorensen/VTKExamples/src/VTKBook/Chapter3.md

 Taken together these camera parameters define a rectangular pyramid, with its apex at the camera’s position and extending along the direction of projection.
 The pyramid is truncated at the top with the front clipping plane and at the bottom by the back clipping plane.
 The resulting view frustum defines the region of 3D space visible to the camera.

 While a camera can be manipulated by directly setting the attributes mentioned above, there are some common operations that make the job easier. **Figure3-12** and **Figure3-13** will help illustrate these operations.
-Changing the azimuth of a camera rotates its position around its view up vector, centered at the focal point .
+Changing the azimuth of a camera rotates its position around its view up vector, centered at the focal point.
 Think of this as moving the camera to the left or right while always keeping the distance to the focal point constant.
 Changing a camera’s elevation rotates its position around the cross product of its direction of projection and view up centered at the focal point.
 This corresponds to moving the camera up and down.
 To roll the camera, we rotate the view up vector about the view plane normal.
 Roll is sometimes called twist.

 The next two motions keep the camera’s position constant and instead modify the focal point.
 Changing the yaw rotates the focal point about the view up centered at the camera’s position.
 This is like an azimuth, except that the focal point moves instead of the position.
 Changes in pitch rotate the focal point about the cross product of the direction of projection and view up centered at the camera’s position.
 Dollying in and out moves the camera’s position along the direction of projection, either closer or farther from the focal point.
 This operation is specified as the ratio of its current distance to its new distance.
 A value greater than one will dolly in, while a value less than one will dolly out.
 Finally, zooming changes the camera’s view angle, so that more or less of the scene falls within the view frustum.